barbatus/angular2-meteor-universal/README.md

 There are several points to be aware of for the proper usage of this library:

 - Installation of these two Atmosphere packages is a prerequisite:
-  `barbatus:angular2-runtime` and `kadira:flow-router-ssr`.
+  `barbatus:angular2-runtime` and `kadira:flow-router-ssr`;

-- Angular2-Universal-Meteor works in this way: at first, a component is rendered on the server and then delivered to the client; at this moment Angular 2's bootstrapping kicks in against a hidden copy of this rendered DOM element; once Angular 2 is done with the rendering, this 'live' (i.e., ready for the user iteraction) component becomes visible.
+- Angular2-Universal-Meteor works in this way: at first, a component is rendered on the server and then delivered to the client; at that moment Angular 2's bootstrapping kicks in against a hidden copy of the rendered DOM element; once Angular 2 is done with the rendering, this "live" (i.e., ready for the user iteraction) component becomes visible.

 - Angular 2 components that you want to render both on the client and server sides should be placed in the 'imports' folder and imported from there;